ECRF/coding-standards/ecrf_software_development_fundamentals.md

 ## 2) We adhere to coding standards

-TechArk has defined coding standards for the languages we commonly use.
+ECRF has defined coding standards for the languages we commonly use.
 Follow them.

 * [C# coding standards](csharp_coding_standards.md)
 * [HTML/CSS coding standards](html_css_coding_standards.md)